 Even though it's been done in previous games, cutscenes that involve whatever plane that Bishop is flying, including when he crashes on the runway and in the ending, all show the plane he was flying during that mission.
 Extra attention to detail especially paid in the example behind the spoiler tag there.

-When launching special weapons, Bishop will call out "Fox One", "Fox Two" or "Fox Three" as appropriate to the weapon's guidance system, again including fictional weapons.
+Another one that's been around for a while: When launching special weapons, Bishop will call out "Fox One", "Fox Two" or "Fox Three" as appropriate to the weapon's guidance system, again including fictional weapons.

 A Taste of Power: In the first level, you fly an F-22 Raptor against hordes of Su-35s.
-And then it turns out to be All Just a Dream and you go right back to the starter planes like F-16 and the equivalents.
+And then it turns out to be All Just a Dream and you go right back to the starter planes like the F-16 and equivalents.

 There Is No Kill Like Overkill: Forgetting to switch your special weapons to regular missiles will result in shooting four Advanced Long-ranged Air-to-Air Missiles at a single target, when any standard single missile would have done nicely.